 Composition and types of cell wall differ from organism to organism as well.
 For example, the cell wall of the plant cell is very thick due to the presence of pectin, contrary, the bacteria lack a cell wall, only have a soft cell membrane.

-Therefore from organism to organism, the composition of the lysis buffer for DNA extraction differs.
+Therefore for different organisms, the composition of the lysis buffer vary.

 In this article, we are going to discuss different types of lysis buffer for DNA extraction of different types of an organism such as animal, plant, bacteria and virus.